ZFCrow/HotelAspectAnalytics/README.md

 proceed to http://127.0.0.1:5000/ to view our project

 # Restrictions
-Ensure that you have a openai and google account  and insert your own api keys respectively.
+Please do ensure that you have a openai and google account  and insert your own api keys respectively in constants.py.

 # System Diagram